CoryLR/user-routine/README.md

 # Usage

-User Routine is served as a function named `userRoutine`.
+User-Routine is served as a function named `userRoutine`.

 ## Simple Examples